-So, we know that cows need to have a reduction in calcium to physiologically transition to pulling enough calcium from their bones to support lactation, yet we measure blood calcium very soon after calving.
-Could the timing for measuring calcium levels to determine SCH be at the incorrect time?
-Is the level of calcium at a given time point the metric we need to look at, or is how quickly a cow returns to normocalcemia a better indicator?
-Luckily researchers are asking just these questions and are beginning to find some interesting answers.
-A large study in New York was conducted by Dr. Jessica McArt at Cornell University where blood samples taken within 12 hours of calving showed calcium was non-informative for 1st lactation cows and that lower Calcium (<7.82 mg/dL) resulted in more milk for 2+ Lactation cows (through the entire lactation), but was associated with higher risk of DA when <7.41 mg/dL.
-Retained placenta, Metritis, Mastitis, and Pregnancy risk were not associated with calcium status.
-Surprisingly, in 2+ Lactation cows, for every 0.8 mg/dL increase in calcium the risk of culling was increased by 3.4X.
-Following this study, the same group looked at how calcium changed in the 4 days post-calving and showed that diagnosis of SCH at 1 DIM is not appropriate.
-In both 1st and 2+ Lactation cows, reduced calcium on day 1 resulted in more milk, but was not associated with disease incidence.
-However, chronic SCH on days 2-4 varied by parity and was associated with both less milk and an increase in health events.
+So, we know that cows need to have a reduction in calcium to physiologically transition to pulling enough calcium from their bones to support lactation, yet we measure blood CONSIDERATIONS FOR calcium very soon after calving.
+Could the timing for measuring calcium levels to deter-HIGH-CHOP CORN SILAGE mine SCH be at the incorrect time?
+Is the level THIS YEAR of calcium at a given time point the metric we need to look at, or is how quickly a cow returns Many farmers over the past few years have to normocalcemia a better indicator?
+Luckily experimented or moved to high-chop during researchers are asking just these questions and their corn silage harvest.
+High-chop is deare beginning to find some interesting anfined as moving the typical cutting height of swers.
+A large study in New York was conduct-6 to 7 inches (in the Midwest) to 12 or even ed by Dr. Jessica McArt at Cornell University 18 inches.
+Most people think you improve where blood samples taken within 12 hours of the fiber digestibility (NDF-d) via implementcalving showed calcium was non-informative ing the high-chop strategy.
+While NDF-d for 1st lactation cows and that lower Calcium may improve slightly, the biggest advantage (<7.82 mg/dL) resulted in more milk for 2+ comes from increasing the starch level per Lactation cows (through the entire lactation), but was associated with higher risk of DA when ton of silage.
+However, these improvements <7.41 mg/dL.
+Retained placenta, Metritis, Masin guality have a cost in yield, as you are leavtitis, and Pregnancy risk were not associated ing stubble tonnage in the field. with calcium status.
+Surprisingly, in 2+ Lacta-In the latest William H. Miner Agricultural tion cows, for every 0.8 mg/dL increase in cal-Research Institute Farm Report, they report cium the risk of culling was increased by 3.4X. a summary of 11 trials comparing 7" to 19" Following this study, the same group looked at chop heights.
+High-chop corn silage had 7% how calcium changed in the 4 days post-calving lower yield, but was 5% higher in predicted and showed that diagnosis of SCH at 1 DIM is milk per ton of silage (based on an equation not appropriate.
+In both 1st and 2+ Lactation using NDF-d).
+Milk per acre was about 2% cows, reduced calcium on day 1 resulted in less with high chop.
+Farms that have ample more milk, but was not associated with disease incidence.
+However, chronic SCH on days 2-4 acreage can afford to do this, while farms varied by parity and was associated with both that are short on forage acres cannot. less milk and an increase in health events.